-eko 5040 models: Remove the glass facia panel from any protective packaging.
+Remove the glass facia panel from any protective packaging.
 The glass facia panel is supported by four M6 screws which protrude from the front of the outer casing.

-Ensure each screw is unscrewed approximately one turn from the fully screwed in position in order to create a 2mm gap (shown in figure 10).
-Simply hang the facia panel onto the outer casing ensuring that the corresponding keyhole shaped holes engage the screwheads fully (see figure 11).
+Ensure each screw is unscrewed approximately one turn from the fully screwed in position in order to create a 2mm gap (shown in figure 9).

+Simply hang the facia panel onto the outer casing (figure 8) ensuring that the corresponding keyhole shaped holes engage the screwheads fully.